younata/personal_knowledge/src/flying/ifr/approaches.md

 - The aircraft is continuously in a position from which a descent to a landing on the intended runway can be made at a normal rate of descent using normal maneuvers. i.e. no chop and drop/slipping.
 - The flight visibility is not less than the visibility prescribed in the standard instrument approach being used.
-- At least one of the following visual references for the intended runway is distinctly visible and identifiable to the pilot:
+- At least one of the following visual references for the intended runway (the runway environment) is distinctly visible and identifiable to the pilot:
   - The approach light system, except that the pilot may not descend below 100 feet above the touchdown zone elevation using the approach lights as a reference unless the red terminating bars or the red side row bars are also distinctly visible and identifiable.
   - The threshold.
   - The threshold markings.